Daith detail photography

 Inflammation reduces

-Continue saline rinses.
+Continue the daily warm-water rinse.
 No swimming, saunas.
 Avoid touching with hands or phone.

 Remodelling complete